edgedb/edgedb/docs/intro.rst

 Introduction
 ============

-EdgeDB is an object-relational database that stores and describes the data as strongly typed objects and relationships between them.
+EdgeDB is a relational database that stores and describes the data as strongly typed objects and relationships between them.

 EdgeDB is built on top of PostgreSQL, inheriting all its core strengths: